exoplatform/exo-documentation/docs/GettingStarted.rst

 |image236|

-If the added files are selected from existing uploads, it is not possible to change the destination folder.
+If the attached files are selected from existing uploads, it is not possible to change the destination folder.
 A forbidden sign icon is displayed instead of the folder one for these files.
 A tooltip "Not available for selected files" is displayed when we mouse over this icon.

 |image235|